bopopescu/ProjectBoba/README.md

 - [ ] Add more parameters to database
 - [ ] populate database
 - [ ] Ranking sytem results
+- [ ] hamburger menu (or something equivalent) to switch between pages
 - [ ] Better UI

 ### GOAL:
 - Creating a web application to recommend boba store near NYU.
 - Showcasing cool visualizations on the website.